 We needed these posts to be unlike any other furniture store’s blog posts; they needed to reflect both the company’s 30-year legacy in expert interior design, and the tongue-in-cheeky, Culture Club-blasting, champagne-bubbling fun that characterizes the average customer’s experience at 10 W. Eager St. These posts were designed to be useful to someone trying to solve a design problem, and authentic to Nouveau’s brand.
 From Wonder Woman worship to Baltimore kitsch, posts like “Orange You Glad” reflect the boutique’s merchandise and attitude.

 I used the expert designing tools available on VistaPrint to make promotional leave-behinds.
 We took the 20% off coupons around Baltimore’s Midtown, Inner Harbor, and Locust Point, and left stacks with the lobbies of luxury condo complexes, many of which were home to clients.
-Then in the interest of customer retention, I designed these simple Thank You cards to hold a gift card, a reminder to a previous customer that Nouveau Home has the best customer service for furniture sales in town.
+Then in the interest of customer retention, I designed these simple Thank You cards to hold a gift card, a reminder to previous customers that Nouveau Home has the best customer service for furniture sales in town.

-I’m no Emily Dickinson writer, shut away in my room.
-I like to be in the world and meet new people, see what my city is up to, and smile at strangers.
-This matched perfectly with Nouveau’s personality and presence in Baltimore City.
 While at Nouveau, I loved when we set up at Oktoberfest in Mount Vernon, or at a holiday market at 14 West right around the corner.
 Cultivating these relationships with other business owners was just one facet of Nouveau’s investment and pride in its Mt.
 Vernon address.

 On Dec.
-17th 2017, at 9:20 am, owner Steve Appel and I were guests on the WBAL morning show to discuss holiday color stories and décor ideas.
+17th 2017, owner Steve Appel and I were guests on the WBAL morning show to discuss holiday color stories and décor ideas.
 If I seem a little out of breath, it was because we had just moments before moved in all the furniture and unwrapped each accessory, scrambling to arrange it just in time to go live!